Artemalatoo/managment-in-c-/README.md

 Student Class in Java
 Overview
-Welcome to the Student class!
 This Java program is designed to represent a student with key details like their name, ID, major, and GPA.
 Plus, it includes a friendly message to inspire students to study hard!

 Class Structure
 Student Class